JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 The Burial of Jesus

 They carried the body into the tomb, a chamber about ten feet square, where they hurriedly prepared it for burial.
 The Jews did not really bury their dead, they simply embalmed them.
 Joseph and Nicodemus had brought with them large quantities of myrrh and aloes, and they now wrapped the body with bandages saturated with these solutions.
-When the embalming was completed, they tied a napkin about the face, wrapped the body in a linen sheet, and reverently placed it on a shelf in the tomb. (my emphasis) [188:1.4] (P. 2013)
+When the embalming was completed, they tied a napkin about the face, wrapped the body in a linen sheet, and reverently placed it on a shelf in the tomb. (my emphasis) [[UB 188:1.4](/en/The_Urantia_Book/188#p1_4)]

 The Material Body of Jesus

 The tomb of Joseph was empty.
 Not because the body of Jesus had been rehabilitated or resurrected, but because the celestial hosts had been granted their request to afford it a special and unique dissolution, a return of the “_dust to dust_” without the intervention of the delays of time and without the operation of the ordinary and visible processes of mortal decay and material corruption. (my emphasis)

-The mortal remains of Jesus underwent the same natural process of elemental disintegration as characterizes all human bodies on earth except that, in point of time, this natural mode of dissolution was greatly accelerated, hastened to that point where it became well-nigh instantaneous. (my emphasis) [189:2.7–8] (PP. 2007–8)
+The mortal remains of Jesus underwent the same natural process of elemental disintegration as characterizes all human bodies on earth except that, in point of time, this natural mode of dissolution was greatly accelerated, hastened to that point where it became well-nigh instantaneous. (my emphasis) [[UB 189:2.7–8](/en/The_Urantia_Book/189#p2_7)]

 Discovery of the Empty Tomb

 …in the recess of stone where they had laid Jesus, Mary saw only the folded napkin where his head had rested, the bandages wherewith he had been wrapped lying intact and as they had rested on the stone before the celestial hosts removed the body.
-The covering sheet lay at the foot of the burial niche. (my emphasis) [189:4.6] (P. 2026)
+The covering sheet lay at the foot of the burial niche. (my emphasis) [[UB 189:4.6](/en/The_Urantia_Book/189#p4_6)]

 The Women in the Tomb

 They had been by themselves over the Sabbath, and they conjectured that the body had been moved to another resting place.
-But when they pondered such a solution of their dilemma, they were at a loss to account for the orderly arrangement of the grave cloths, how could the body have been removed since the very bandages in which it was wrapped were left in position and apparently intact on the burial shelf? (my emphasis) [189:4.9] (P. 2026)
+But when they pondered such a solution of their dilemma, they were at a loss to account for the orderly arrangement of the grave cloths, how could the body have been removed since the very bandages in which it was wrapped were left in position and apparently intact on the burial shelf? (my emphasis) [[UB 189:4.9](/en/The_Urantia_Book/189#p4_9)]

 Peter and John at the Tomb

 John, being younger than Peter, outran him and arrived first at the tomb.
 John tarried at the door, viewing the tomb, and it was just as Mary had described it.
 Very soon Simon Peter rushed up and, entering, saw the same empty tomb with the grave cloths so peculiarly arranged.
-And when Peter had come out, John also went in and saw it all for himself, and then they sat down on the stone to ponder the meaning of what they had seen and heard. (my emphasis) [189:5.2)] (P. 2027)
+And when Peter had come out, John also went in and saw it all for himself, and then they sat down on the stone to ponder the meaning of what they had seen and heard. (my emphasis) [[UB 189:5.2](/en/The_Urantia_Book/189#p5_2))]

 Peter and John Ponder

 Peter at first suggested that the grave had been rifled, that enemies had stolen the body, perhaps bribed the guards.
 But John reasoned that the grave would hardly have been left so orderly if the body had been stolen, and he also raised the question as to how the bandages happened to be left behind, and so apparently intact.
-And again they both went back into the tomb more closely to examine the grave cloths. (my emphasis) [189:5.3] (P. 2027)
+And again they both went back into the tomb more closely to examine the grave cloths. (my emphasis) [[UB 189:5.3](/en/The_Urantia_Book/189#p5_3)]

 The Tomb is Cleared of the Sindon

 Nicodemus and the others doubted their story, doubted that Jesus had risen from the dead; they conjectured that the Jews had removed the body.
 Joseph and David were disposed to believe the report, so much so that they hurried out to inspect the tomb, and they found everything just as the women had described.
 And they were the last to so view the sepulcher, for the high priest sent the captain of the temple guards to the tomb at half past seven o’clock to remove the grave cloths.
-The captain wrapped them all up in the linen sheet and threw them over a near-by cliff. (my emphasis) [190:1.2] (P. 2030)
+The captain wrapped them all up in the linen sheet and threw them over a near-by cliff. (my emphasis) [[UB 190:1.2](/en/The_Urantia_Book/190#p1_2)]

 What if the Shroud is Authentic?